 According to figures released by The Silver Institute, extraction of silver decreased in 2017, a trend which continued in 2018 – something which hadn’t happened in 14 years.
 Around the world, 0.77 kg of silver ore is produced each second, meaning 24,258 tonnes of the precious metal a year.
 Silver is a non-renewable resource that is in danger of running out over the next few years, given its current pace of extraction.
 Very little silver is recycled today because, when used in small quantities—such as in smartphones, for example—the recycling process is simply too costly and complex.

 Silver is a precious metal that is becomingly increasingly rare.
 All the silver that currently exists (777,275 tonnes) plus all the silver lost throughout history (634,199 tonnes) could be contained within a 52 m3 cube.

 6. Devalued pricing

 According to most experts, the price of silver is significantly undervalued.
 This is primarily due to its role as an industrial raw material.
-The production ratio which, for millennia, has served as a gauge for the value of silver in relation to gold is no longer 16 to 1.
+The production ratio that has served as a gauge for the value of silver in relation to gold for millennia is no longer 16 to 1.
 In 2017, only 25,000 tonnes of silver were produced, compared to 3,150 tonnes of gold, for a ratio reduced to just 8:1.
 Based on that ratio alone, the value of silver should be double what it is today.

 It is difficult for authorities to confiscate silver.
-Silver is consumed in large quantities for industrial purposes, but there are no official silver reserves in the coffers of banks, as there are for other investment assets.
+Silver is consumed in large quantities for industrial purposes, but there are no official silver reserves in the bank vaults, as there are for other investment assets.